-21. As recognised in the Act, it will not be the PRA's role to ensure that no firm fails.
-It will thus be a key principle underlying the PRA's approach that it will not seek to operate a zero-failure regime.
-Rather, the PRA will seek - as far as possible with the resolution arrangements in place - to ensure that any firms that fail do so in a way that avoids significant disruption to the supply of critical financial services.
-Considering the impact of firm failure, and acting pre-emptively to ensure either recovery or orderly closure, will be a core aspect of the PRA's approach.
-Putting in place appropriate resolution arrangements for the largest institutions is a key objective of the Bank of England, and the PRA will take its decisions in light of the resolution regime in place.
+- 20. As recognised in the Act, it is not the PRA's role to ensure that no firm fails.
+It is thus a key principle underlying the PRA's approach that it does not seek to operate a zero-failure regime.
+Rather, the PRA seeks as far as possible with the resolution arrangements in place to ensure that any firms that fail do so in a way that avoids significant disruption to the supply of critical financial services.
+Considering the impact of firm failure, and acting pre-emptively to ensure either recovery or orderly closure, is a core aspect of the PRA's approach.
+Putting in place appropriate resolution arrangements for the largest institutions is a key objective of the Bank, and the PRA takes its decisions in light of the resolution regime in place. - 21.
+That firms should be allowed to fail so long as failure is orderly that is, so long as a failing firm's provision of critical financial services is preserved or wound down in an orderly manner (including by transfer to another firm) reflects the view that firms should be subject to the disciplines of the market.
+It is important for firms to be able to fail in an

-22. That firms should be allowed to fail so long as failure is orderly - that is, so long as a failing firm's provision of critical financial services is preserved or wound down in an orderly manner (including by transfer to another firm) - reflects the view that firms should be subject to the disciplines of the market.
-It is important for firms to be able to fail in an orderly way without public funds being put at risk since, apart from being an unwarranted subsidy, the public provision of solvency support to a firm (or its creditors) can create an expectation of future assistance.
-This 'moral hazard' in turn increases the risk of future financial instability, as it provides incentives for excessive risk-taking and reduces market discipline.

-23. Although it will not be the PRA's role to ensure that no firm fails, a certain level of resilience against failure will be required of all firms.
+- orderly way without public funds being put at risk since, apart from being an unwarranted subsidy, the public provision of solvency support to a firm (or its creditors) can create an expectation of future assistance.
+This 'moral hazard' in turn increases the risk of future financial instability, as it provides incentives for excessive risk-taking and reduces market discipline. - 22.
+Although it is not the PRA's role to ensure that no firm fails, a certain level of resilience against failure is required of all firms.
 Failure is not costless.
-And, while failure of an individual firm is a feature of a properly functioning market, it will be essential for the PRA to ensure confidence in general in the firms that it supervises in order for it to deliver on its objective.
+And, while failure of an individual firm is a feature of a properly functioning market, it is essential for the PRA to ensure confidence in general in the firms that it supervises in order for it to deliver on its objective.